TTomas78/trello-integration/README.md

 ## Documentation

-Here's a secuence diagram about how the different clases on the app interects to acchieve the green path of one of the use cases:
+Here's a secuence diagram about how the different clases on the app interects to achieve the green path of one of the use cases:

 ![README](https://github.com/TTomas78/trello-integration/assets/17711544/6bd78b8e-dd15-4fb3-80bd-ebca8b5649d4)